SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-68.jpg" /]

-Now we already can create new cats.
+We already can create new cats.

 To fully check if the entire logic is working, you can check the `/content/images/`.